Orioles hand Yankees' Tanaka second loss

 NEW YORK -- Jonathan Schoop has a pretty good story to tell about hitting two home runs against Masahiro Tanaka, and Caleb Joseph also had a good tale to share about getting his first home run ball retrieved by New York Yankees captain Derek Jeter.

-Second baseman Schoop became the first player to hit two home runs off Tanaka (11-2), and he has five RBIs against the rookie right-hander.
-He hit a three-run home run off Tanaka on April 9.
-On Sunday, he hit a solo shot in the second and a run-scoring grounder in the seventh.
+Second baseman Schoop became the first player to hit two home runs off Tanaka (11-2) and has five RBIs against the rookie right-hander.
+He hit a three-run home run off Tanaka April 9 and then added an RBI groundout for Baltimore’s second run.

 “I try to see the ball up in the zone,” Schoop said.
 “It’s tough.
 He’s a good pitcher.
 I don’t think you’re going to see a lot of balls up in the zone.
-He’s going to leave his balls down all the time ... (and) two balls have been up and I put the barrel on the ball and the ball went out.”
+He’s going to leave his balls down all the time at twice two balls have been up and I put the barrel on the ball and the ball went out.”

-The game was long out of reach when Joseph stepped in for his 71st career at-bat against David Huff in the ninth inning.
-On a full count, he hit a ball over the left field fence, and though many fans had left, one fan threw it back on the field.
-Eventually Jeter picked it up and threw into the Baltimore dugout, saving Joseph money from trading memorabilia for the ball.
+The game was long out of reach when Joseph stepped in for his 71st career at-bat against David Huff.
+On a full count, he hit a ball over the left field fence and though many fans had left, one fan threw it back on the field.
+Eventually Jeter picked it up and threw into the Baltimore dugout saving Joseph money from trading memorabilia for the ball.

 ”The best part of the story was Derek Jeter,“ Joseph said. ”What a classy guy he is.
 The guys told me that he went over to the ball boy and got the ball back from him.
 He’s so well known for being such a classy guy in the baseball world and that just shows how aware he is of everything going on.